 Method: Unit Studies

 If you’ve got kids who love to move, KONOS might be a good fit for your family!
-It is a Christian curriculum that uses Unit Studies as it’s primary homeschooling method.
-This means it is a hands-on curriculum which engages children by teaching them through physical activities and tactile experiences.
-Because parents can teach all children in the family at the same time it’s a great homeschooling curriculum for large families.
+It is a Christian curriculum that uses Unit Studies as its primary homeschooling method.
+Because it is a hands-on curriculum, it engages children by teaching them through physical activities and tactile experiences.
+In addition, because parents can teach all children in the family simultaneously, it’s a great homeschooling curriculum for large families.

-Every month or two, children study a character trait (e.g. orderliness, obedience, honour, attentiveness, trust, honesty, wisdom, resourcefulness) in a unit.
-Simultaneously, students learn basic subjects like Math, English and the Bible.
+Every month or two, children will study a character trait in a unit.
+Examples of character traits students study include orderliness, obedience, honor, attentiveness, trust, honesty, wisdom, resourcefulness.
+Simultaneously, students learn basic subjects like Math, English, and the Bible.

 The physical Unit folder is really a teacher’s manual with activities from Kinder to 8th Grade.
-This means that if you have multiple children in K-8th Grade, you can teach them all at once.
-This makes it an inexpensive curriculum option for families struggling on a single income.
+Having everything to learn right in front of you means that if you have multiple children in K-8th Grade, you can teach them simultaneously.
+In addition, using the same curriculum for the whole family means KONOS is an inexpensive curriculum option for families struggling with a single income.

 Ambleside Online (Free Charlotte Mason Christian Homeschooling Curriculum)

 Ambleside Online is a free curriculum that uses the Charlotte Mason homeschooling style.
 It is one of the best free Christian homeschooling curriculum packages on the market today.

 The curriculum is a large collection of Charlotte Mason resources with links to PDF living books, many of which are free.
 In addition, the website also gives you access to Charlotte Mason books (such as Home Education^) that are free.
 These books are essential and guide educators in the CM homeschooling method.